Tight junction proteins

 Tight junction proteins (TJ proteins) are molecules situated at the tight junctions of epithelial, endothelial and myelinated cells.
 This multiprotein junctional complex has a regulatory function in passage of ions, water and solutes through the paracellular pathway.
 It can also coordinate the motion of lipids and proteins between the apical and basolateral surfaces of the plasma membrane.
 Thereby tight junction conducts signaling molecules, that influence the differentiation, proliferation and polarity of cells.
 So tight junction plays a key role in maintenance of osmotic balance and trans-cellular transport of tissue specific molecules.
-Nowadays is known more than 40 different proteins, that are involved in these selective TJ channels.
+Currently, more than 40 different proteins involved in these selective TJ channels have been identified.

 Structure of tight junction

 The morphology of tight junction is formed by transmembrane strands in the inner side of plasma membrane with complementary grooves on the outer side.
 This TJ strand network is composed by transmembrane proteins, that interact with the actin in cytoskeleton and with submembrane proteins, which send a signal into the cell.
 The complexity of the network structure depends on the cell type and it can be visualized and analyzed by freeze-fracture electron microscopy, which shows the individual strands of the tight junction.